Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Unified Framework: Proof of Framework

 In \Cref{subsec:framework-details}, we outline a technical framework that we use to design a fast algorithm for constructing light spanners.
 In the companion paper, we build on this framework to construct light spanners with fine-grained optimality.
 In \Crefrange{subsec:DesignPotential}{subsec:ConstructHi}, we provide a detailed implementation of the framework outlined in \Cref{subsec:framework-details} with a specific goal of obtaining a fast construction.
 In particular, \Cref{lm:framework} will be proved in \Cref{subsec:ConstructHi}.
+We refer readers to \Cref{subsec:proof-overview} for the overview of the proof.
+We will introduce more notation in this section, summarized in \Cref{table:notation}.